Have you ever BEEN to Cuba?

 I got it.

 As we danced basic steps around the floor, I started to feel the sensation that my relaxation offered him as the leader.
 When I relaxed, my arm became a receptacle to receive the energy he wanted and needed to give me so that I could follow his lead.
-In following his lead, I was giving him my energy, my presence, my gift so that we could both express ourselves fully, share our gifts with those around us and connect with each other in a way that felt good for the both of us.
+In following his lead, I was giving him my energy, my presence.
+We were connecting and I could see the response as a wide grinned smile spread across his face.